ETieppo/pxe-boot/README.md

 ## Why this exists

-If you ever wipe your `/dev` thinking you were unmounting a disk (it happens), and your only spare machine is a Mac with no USB pendrive in sight, this gets you back into a working Arch live environment in a few minutes.
+If you ever wipe your `/dev` thinking you were listing files at disk unmmount (it happens), and your only spare machine is a Mac with no USB pendrive in sight, this gets you back into a working Arch live environment in a few minutes.